 The principals are part of a cadre of hobbyist winemakers who want to take their products commercial following Nevada’s 2015 repeal of a ban on winery tasting rooms in Clark and Washoe Counties.
-Among the local winemaking community, enthusiasm for the 4th Street winery is high, but there is also hushed recognition that it stalled because its business structure is illegal – and that its future is in jeopardy.
+Among the local winemaking community, enthusiasm for the 4th Street winery is high.
+But there is also hushed recognition that it stalled because its business structure is illegal – and that its future is in jeopardy.

 By the letter of Nevada law, the 4th Street establishment can’t open because it consists of three wineries under the same roof, a business structure known as an alternating proprietorship.
-The arrangement is sanctioned by federal law.
+The arrangement is permissible federal law.
 It allows several licensed wineries share a facility, with one as the “host.”
 Tenant wineries must maintain separate identities and separate physical spaces for manufacturing, storing, and selling their wines.
 The stringent rules keep the finished products apart so they can be tracked for tax purposes.

 Participants in an alternating proprietorship enjoy cost savings from shared overhead.
 States are free to authorize the arrangement or not.
 It’s legal in neighboring states, but Nevada law forbids it.

-Close observers in northern Nevada’s winemaking community meet mentions of the 4th Street project with shrugged shoulders and sidelong glances.
+Reno’s wine insiders meet mentions of the 4th Street project with shrugged shoulders and sidelong glances.
 Some are quietly wondering whether Reno’s first urban winery could be doomed.